isc-projects/stork/doc/user/demo.rst

    These containers should be run together.
 Each runs a Kea DHCPv4 server instance configured with the subscriber hooks.
 They have a common Config Backend database.
-The agent-kea-subscriber-1 and agent-kea-subscriber-3 containers share the same server tag (they aren't configured as a HA pair).
+The agent-kea-subscriber-1 and agent-kea-subscriber-3 containers share the same server tag.
+They aren't configured as a HA pair.

 These are containers with third-party services that are required by Stork: